Standard 4. Creating an Organization Committed to Quality Assurance, Institutional Learning, and Improvement

-A key example of faculty-driven inquiry into the effectiveness of teaching and learning was the reform of end-of-term course evaluations, described above in the essay for CFR 4.3.
+A key example of faculty-driven inquiry into the effectiveness of teaching and learning was the reform of end-of-term course evaluations, described above under CFR 4.3.

 A second major mode of inquiry by Stanford faculty into effective teaching practices is discipline-based educational research (DBER).
 Stanford faculty in schools and departments across the university specialize in researching effective teaching practices.
 A few examples of this work include:

-- Senior Lecturer Lisa Hwang, Professor Carl Wieman, and colleagues have published work on authentic problem-solving in chemical engineering education.
+- Senior Lecturer Lisa Hwang, Professor Carl Wieman, and colleagues have published work on authentic problem-solving in chemical engineering education (here and here).